roman-milk/roman-milk.github.io/nude-melissa.md

  One year later: The South of France

  Eammon Morgan opened the boot of the rented car and hauled out his luggage.
 It had been two weeks since he'd seen his wife and daughter, they having gone on ahead while Eammon had to work.
-Report_Story #12
+2